Marston's plc

 Marston's plc is a British pub and hotel operator.
-Founded by John Marston in 1834, it is listed on the London Stock Exchange.
-Marston's disposed of its brewing operations in 2020, selling the assets to a newly formed joint venture with the Carlsberg Group to create the Carlsberg Marston's Brewing Company (CMBC), in which Marston's plc holds a 40% share.
+Founded as a brewery by John Marston in 1834, it is listed on the London Stock Exchange.

+In 2020, the company shifted its main focus away from its original brewing operations, entering it into a venture with Carlsberg Group's UK operations as Carlsberg Marston's Brewing Company (CMBC).
+In July 2024, Carlsberg bought out Marston's remaining 40% share, ending the company's 190 years of owning breweries.

 History

+1834–2019

 In 1834, John Marston established J. Marston & Son at the Horninglow Brewery in Burton upon Trent.
 By 1861, the brewery produced 3,000 barrels a year.
 In 1890, Marston & Son Ltd was registered as a limited liability company.
 In 1898 Marston's amalgamated with John Thompson & Son Ltd and moved to Albion Brewery on Shobnall Road, which the company still operates.
 By this time the brewery had a capacity of 100,000 barrels a year.
 It was at this time that the Burton Union System began to be used.
 In 1905, the company merged with Sydney Evershed to form Marston, Thompson & Evershed.

 Banks & Co has been brewing at the Park Brewery in Wolverhampton since 1875.
 In 1890 Banks became Wolverhampton & Dudley Breweries when the company amalgamated with George Thompson & Sons and Charles Colonel Smith's Brewery.
 In 1943 Wolverhampton & Dudley Breweries took over Julia Hanson & Sons, with 200 pubs.
 It was first listed on the London Stock Exchange in 1947.
 It acquired Camerons Brewery in Hartlepool in 1992 and sold it to Castle Eden in 2002, whilst retaining some of Cameron's tied pubs.

 In 1999, Wolverhampton & Dudley Breweries purchased Marston, Thompson & Evershed, and in the same year took over the Mansfield Brewery of Nottinghamshire and closed it down, transferring production of Mansfield beers to the Park Brewery.
 In 2005, Marston's Brewery took over production under licence from Interbrew of Draught Bass, succeeding Coors.
 Later in 2005, the Jennings Brewery of Cockermouth was purchased and in 2007 Hampshire-based Ringwood Brewery, which was established in 1978, and brews Best Bitter, Fortyniner, and Old Thumper, was acquired.
 In 2007, the company changed its name from Wolverhampton & Dudley Breweries plc to Marston's plc.

 In late 2013, there was some controversy when it was announced that Marston's would sell some 200 pubs to new company New River Retail.
 The fear was that many would close and be turned into convenience stores.
-In 2014, the company took over production of most Thwaites beers after the closure of the latter's main brewery.
+In 2014, the company took over production of most Thwaites beers.
 On 31 March 2015, it was announced the company was buying the bulk of Thwaites beer supply business outright and the top two brands Wainwright and Lancaster Bomber for around £25m.

 In May 2017, Marston's announced further expansion with the acquisition of Charles Wells's Eagle Brewery in Bedford.
 This gave Marston's ownership of the Bombardier, Courage and McEwan's ale brands, and the global licence for Young's beers.